RestComm/Restcomm-Docker/README.md

 ### Environment variables

+RestComm docker container provides the option to use an file to configure environment variables needed or provide them directly through the RUN command.

+* __ENVCONFURL__ Set the URL for environment variables configuration file location/repository.
+* __REPOUSR__ Set Username for environment variables configuration file Authentication if needed.
+* __REPOPWRD__ Set Password for environment variables configuration file Authenitcation if needed.
+* __MEDIASERVER_LOGS_LOCATION__ Set the location were to store Mediaserver logs.

 The Restcomm docker image supports a set of environment variables to configure the application.

 * __STATIC_ADDRESS__ Set the public ip address that Restcomm should use